mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 title: "Tricks for Reducing Distractions from Gmail, Social Media, and StackOverflow"
 ---

+This isn't another "you should quit social media" blog post.
+You can use email and social media in healthy ways.
+The challenge is that they actively struggle with you to induce you to use them in unhealthy ways.
+This post is about techniques that help you manage these tools instead of allowing them to manage you.
+Some are simple technical tricks.
+Others are personal habits.

 ## Avoid "drag"

 Apps that when you use them, they drag you into other stuff.

-* Facebook notifications
-* New email
-* Facebook feed
+* You decide to respond to a recent email, but you open Gmail and see four new emails.
-* You check the time on your phone and see that you have a new email
+* You take out your phone to check the time and see that you have six notifications from four different apps.
+* You check your Twitter feed for interesting blog posts and instead spend three hours reading about the latest trending controversy that everyone will forget about in a week.

 ## You don't have to quit social media